Rome / Attractions / Colosseum Rome

 Tickets

-Attention!
+📌 Attention!
 Tickets for the Colosseum are almost exclusively sold online.
 The chance of getting tickets at the box office is small.
 Therefore always book your tickets online.
-Pay attention to the type of ticket you want to book:
+Compare the offers of different Colosseum tickets very carefully, because availability and prices can vary enormously:

 • No availability?
 Check also this ticket.
 For most tickets it is only possible to reserve tickets a couple of weeks in advance.

-Best deal: The Rome Tourist Card is the perfect city pass with all tickets you need for your Rome city break (including Colosseum, Forum Romanum, Vatican Museums with Sistine Chapel and choose between St. Peter's Basilica / Castel Sant'Angelo / Galleria Borghese).
-This card will save you money and time (More info Rome Tourist Card).
+📌 Best deal: The Rome City Pass is the perfect city pass with all tickets you need for your Rome city break (including Colosseum, Forum Romanum, Vatican Museums with Sistine Chapel, Castel Sant'Angelo or the Pantheon).
+This card will save you money and time (more info Rome City Pass).

 Guided tours